How to Sell a House By Owner in Iowa: A Hawkeye State FSBO Guide

 “I literally put myself into every listing video I do.
 I’m putting myself out there.
 I become the scenes.
 Not everybody is comfortable doing that, but it gets easier,” says Kauzlarich.

-Review our guides on how to take quality real estate photos and how to make listing videos for further guidance.
+Review our guides on how to take quality real estate photos for further guidance.

 4. Create a detailed, compelling listing